erikwestra/test-dev-docs/overview.md

-Requirement #
+### Requirement

--   Approved Agencies: list of attestation agencies that you trust to attest your users’ information
+ * **Approved Agencies**: list of attestation agencies that you trust to attest your users’ information.

--   Timestamp: any requirements around recency of the attestation, formatted in seconds, if possible
+ * **Timestamp**: any requirements around recency of the attestation, formatted in seconds, if possible.

--   Required attestation types: a list of the attestation types that a user must obtain in order to access your service as well as their logic, that is, whether a user must obtain all the attestations (i.e. “AND” conditions) or just some of them (e.g. “OR” conditions)
+ * **Required attestation types**: a list of the attestation types that a user must obtain in order to access your service as well as their logic, that is, whether a user must obtain all the attestations (i.e. “AND” conditions) or just some of them (e.g. “OR” conditions).